 Making the Decision

-To assist with your decision making, review your notes and mark each candidate against each of the competency questions.
-This will enable you to select the best person for the job.
-If there has been someone else involved in the process, get their input too.
+To assist with your decision making, review your notes and mark each person against each of the competency and skill questions.
+You can also use an interview scorecard.
+This will enable you to select the ideal candidate for the job.
+If your hiring team consists of several people, get their input too.
 I used to always ask the receptionist for an opinion – such as did they turn up on time, engage in any communication – all of that could be important to team fit.
-Another good tip is if there’s a tour of the building, which I’d strongly recommend before the final stage, is involve someone in your team to do this – they can then chat informally in a relaxed setting and offer some input.
+This is also great for maintaining a good company culture as your existing employees feel included in the hiring process.
+Another good tip is if there’s a tour of the building, which I’d strongly recommend before the final interview round, is involve someone in your team to do this – they can then chat informally in a relaxed setting and offer some input.

-Once you have considered all the responses, you will want to call your successful candidate and make an offer, agreeing a start date.
-I always start this conversation asking for their opinion on the process so far, what did they think of the interview and do they have any concerns/questions.
+Once you have considered all the responses from your job interviews, you will want to call your successful candidate and make an offer, agreeing a start date.
+I always start this conversation asking for their opinion on the process so far, what did they think of the candidate interview and do they have any concerns or questions.
 Once you deal with that, you can then tell them the good news, and hopefully agree a start date.
 At that point you will want to confirm the offer in writing, giving them the full terms of the offer and ask them to confirm acceptance.

 Inform Unsuccessful Candidates